 In this article, you’ll learn how Packhelp will adjust to Brexit as well as what our customers need to do differently in order to comply with the new rules.

-While we do everything in our power to be as clean, concise and comprehensive as possible, you may still have questions.
+While we do everything in our power to be as clear, concise and comprehensive as possible, you may still have questions.
 In this case, please use the chat function or reach out to us, and we’ll get back to you ASAP.

 Packhelp S.A. is a company registered in Poland.
 To help our customers based in the UK, we have obtained the UK EORI number which will allow us to ship goods to the UK without any hassle.

 As of January 1, 2021, all invoices for our British customers will be issued by Packhelp S.A. located in Poland with Polish VAT ID PL1231308129.
 In practice, this means:

 - the VAT rate for a B2B and B2C customers will be equal to 0%